Weak value

 In quantum mechanics (and computation), a weak value is a quantity related to a shift of a measuring device's pointer when usually there is pre- and postselection.
 It should not be confused with a weak measurement, which is often defined in conjunction.
-The weak value was first defined by Yakir Aharonov, David Albert, and Lev Vaidman, published in Physical Review Letters 1988, and is related to the two-state vector formalism.
-There is also a way to obtain weak values without postselection.
+The weak value was first defined by Yakir Aharonov, David Albert, and Lev Vaidman in 1988, published in Physical Review Letters and is related to the two-state vector formalism.
+The first experimental realization came from researchers at Rice University in 1991.
+The physical interpretation and significance of weak values remains a subject of ongoing discussion in the quantum foundations and metrology literature.